On Multidimensional stable-driven Stochastic Differential Equations with Besov drift: Well-posedness of the Martingale problem : proof of Theorem

-\begin{REM}[About additional diffusion coefficients] It should be noted at this point that we are confident about the extension of the results to differential operator $L^\alpha$ involving non-trivial diffusion coefficient, provided this last is H\"older-continuous in space.
-Sketches of proofs in this direction are given in the Remark \ref{REM_COEFF_DIFF} following the proof of Proposition \ref{PROP_PDE_MOLL}, Theorem \ref{THE_PDE} and Corollary \ref{COR_ZVON_THEO}.
-However, we avoid investing this direction for sake of clarity and in order to focus on the more (unusual) drift component. \end{REM}
+\begin{REM}[About additional diffusion coefficients] It should be noted at this point that we are confident about the extension of the results to differential operators $L^\alpha$ involving non-trivial diffusion coefficient, provided this latter is H\"older-continuous in space.
+Sketches of proofs in this direction are given in the Remark \ref{REM_COEFF_DIFF} in Subsection \ref{proof-pde}.
+However, we avoid investigating this direction for the sake of clarity and in order to focus on the more (unusual) drift component. \end{REM}